 With the above information, you should have a basic idea of what to do when you have a baby and should be confident enough to do it by yourself.

 - You don’t have time to go to the immigration office

 - You are still not confident enough to do this on your own

 - You want to do it on your own, but you want the prepared documents to be checked

 - You simply don’t like to go into the immigration office ( I never liked it myself when I was living abroad )

 In these cases, Visa Navi Japan can offer you the exact support you want.

 We can check the documents that you prepared, or we can both prepare the documents and take the application form to the immigration office for you as Visa Navi Japan is a nationally licensed immigration lawyer ( gyoseishoshi ).

-If you want to make an inquiry about giving birth in Japan and getting a a status of residence (zairyu card ) for your baby, or would like to consult about any issues related to your life in Japan, please fill out the form on the Contact us page and send it to us.
+If you want to make an inquiry about giving birth in Japan and getting a a status of residence (zairyu card ) for your baby, please fill out the form on the Contact us page and send it to us.
 We will get back to you in a few days.